ZIB-IOL/ApproximateVanishingIdeals.jl/README.md

 ```math
 \min_{x \in C} f(x),
 ```
 where $f$ is a differentiable convex function and $C$ is a compact and convex set.
-Usually $f$ will be of the form
+Usually $f$ will be of the form:
 ```math
 f(x) = \|Ax + b\|_2^2.
 ```